3 Days in Lyon – The Perfect Itinerary

 There’s no denying that I’m a sucker for views and the one from Jardin du Gros Caillou doesn’t disappoint.

-On the way down follow Rue des Fantasques.
-You’ll pass several small gardens with some unique vantage points.
+Helpful Tip: On the way down, I followed Rue des Fantasques.
+I passed several small gardens with some excellent vantage points.

 Nearest Metro Stop: Croix-Rousse and Croix Paquet (Line C)